Stable set polytopes and their 1-skeleta: -polytopes, simplicial complex polytopes, and stable set polytopes

-A \demph{matroid} $M$ on a finite set $X$ is a non-empty collection $\Ind$ of subsets of $X$ satisfying: \begin{enumerate}[noitemsep, label=(I\arabic*), topsep=2pt] \item $\emptyset \in\mathcal I$; \item if $A \in \Ind$ and $B \subseteq A$, then $B \in \Ind$; and \item if $A, B \in \Ind$ and $|B| > |A|$, then there exists $b \in B \setminus A$ such that $A \cup \{b\} \in \Ind$. \end{enumerate} The elements of $\Ind$ are called the \demph{independent sets} of $M$.
-The \demph{matroid independence polytope} of $M$ is the polytope whose vertices are the indicator vectors for the independent sets of $M$.
+The elements of $\Ind$ are called the \demph{independent sets} of $M$.
+The \demph{matroid independence polytope} of $M$ is $\Poly_{\Ind}$.
 This family of polytopes was introduced by Edmonds in \cite{Edmonds1970} where he also described the facet inequalities.

 The independent sets of a relation $\R$ on $X$ satisfy \ref{matroid-axiom-1}, but not necessarily \ref{matroid-axiom-2}.
 When a relation $\R$ satisfies both \ref{matroid-axiom-1} and \ref{matroid-axiom-2}, the polytope $\IP(\R)$ defined in Section~\ref{sec:IP(R)} coincides with the matroid independence polytope of a matroid.
 In this case, results about matroid polytopes can be used to describe various aspects of $\IP(\R)$.